Full name Christopher James Jordan

 Jordan was earmarked for great things after Nadeem Shahid, Surrey's Second XI coach, saw five minutes of his all-round ability.
 Shahid immediately called then first XI coach Alan Butcher to tell him they had a gem on their books.
 Five days later Jordan was at first team nets.
 He impressed there and blazed into Surrey's team in August 2007, looking the part immediately at just 18 years old.

 It was a hugely promising start with 20 wickets at 24.50 before the year was out but in the following seasons, injuries and inconsistency stalled his career and he missed the whole of 2010 with a back problem.
 His return in 2011 produced only 11 wickets at 48.00 in the Championship but that winter returned to play for Barbados and his potential was again evident.
-But back with Surrey in 2012 he again hardly suggested at anything spectacular and was released at the end of the season.
+But back with Surrey in 2012 his impact was minimal and he was released at the end of the season.
 He went back to Barbados, with the question looming of who he might play for internationally, and excelled again.

 NBC Denis Compton Award 2007